Chart Color Schemes

 AreaSearch assessment indicates St Albans faces employment challenges relative to the majority of Australian markets

-St Albans has a skilled workforce with strong representation in manufacturing and industrial sectors.
-The unemployment rate was 9.3% as of the past year, with an estimated employment growth of 4.0%.
+St Albans has a skilled workforce with manufacturing and industrial sectors strongly represented.
+The unemployment rate was 9.3% as of an unspecified past year.
+Employment growth over the same period was estimated at 4.0%.

 Frequently Asked Questions - Employment